Dre Campbell Farm

 1. Seed Germination

-The worm is an invertebrate that may accelerate seed germination by means of its excrement or casts mixed into the soil [2].
-It also helps to aerate the soil and retain moisture for seeds to germinate and seedlings to thrive.
+Earthworms may help accelerate seed germination by means of their excrement or casts mixed into the soil [1].
+Earthworm castings help to improve soil aeration and retain moisture for seeds to germinate and seedlings to thrive.

 2. Lawn Conditioning